Disappearance of Annie McCarrick: 2025: Suspect arrested

-On the morning of 12 June 2025, Gardaí arrested a 62-year-old man at his home in Co Meath on suspicion of McCarrick's murder and thereafter released him without charge after 24 hours of interrogation.
+On the morning of 12 June 2025, Gardaí arrested a 62-year-old man at his home in County Meath on suspicion of McCarrick's murder and thereafter released him without charge after 24 hours of interrogation.
 A house in the Monastery Walk area of Clondalkin was also searched by officers, with the building itself and its garden being subject to both technical and forensic examinations.
 A digger, consaw, power tools, and a skip have been brought to examine the property.
 Sources close to the investigation revealed that the arrested man was well known to McCarrick since the late 1980s, and that his parents previously lived at the property being searched in Clondalkin.
 According to media reports, the arrested man had been the prime suspect in McCarrick's murder for a considerable number of years, and Gardaí theorized that he had killed her as the result of a personal dispute.
 It was also reported that Garda detectives had traveled abroad to take statements from a close confidant of the suspect in recent months, that this man had previously told Gardaí that he was with the prime suspect during the weekend McCarrick vanished, and that the prime suspect was arrested as the result of Irish authorities receiving new information regarding her disappearance.
 It had also been established that McCarrick had confided in friends that she had been having trouble with a man, who had previously struck her.